- Print

-You can configure the parameters for each port on the Skylight sensor: control to manage options, such as the port alias.
+You can configure the parameters for each port on the Cisco Provider Connectivity Assurance Sensor Control to manage options, such as the port alias.

 To view current port settings

-If a Skylight module is used as Virtual Circuit Endpoint (VCE), its virtual UNI and NNI ports will be used to create an NFV tunnel.
+If a remote device is used as Virtual Circuit Endpoint (VCE), its virtual UNI and NNI ports will be used to create an NFV tunnel.
 For more information about VCEs, see "About Virtual Connection Endpoints (VCEs)".

 For more information on specific parameters, refer to the following section.